ARMAN8910/MEDIREPO-FrontEnd/README.md

 Welcome to the Medical Form Submission Platform!
 This full-stack application allows users to submit their details, including Name, Age, and upload a medical file for secure storage and retrieval.
 The platform leverages modern web technologies to provide a seamless experience for users.

 🎥 Video Explanation
 Watch the detailed explanation of the project here.
-(Replace # with the video link once available.)

 [Watch the Demo Video](https://github.com/ARMAN8910/Oralens-LLC-Assignment-FrontEnd/blob/bb32453c8a22c7fd94b4384d5285d3c0f5113edb/Screen%20Recording%202024-11-20%20013115%20-%20Trim.mp4)